flyjancy/CortexM0_SoC/README.md

 There are some references in folder /docs/

-We have written a tutorial for cortex m0 based soc building but now it is not open source.
+We have written a tutorial for cortex m0 based soc building but now it is unpublished.

 All developed by Tianjin Zhao(tianjin95@hotmail.com) and Fengrui Liu(fengrui98@hotmail.com).